-Group management meetings are normally held every two weeks.
-In these meetings the management team addresses strategic and operational issues such as property transactions, lettings, market trends, organisational issues and monthly and quarterly reviews.
-The Executive Assistant of the CEO also takes part in these meetings.
+Operational Group management meetings are held on a weekly basis.
+Once a month, minuted decision-making meetings are held, during which strategic and operational matters such as property transactions, letting, market trends, organisation and monthly and quarterly reviews are addressed.
+The CEO's assistant also participates in these meetings.